Thailand: Language

 The Silajaruek of Sukhothai Kingdom are hundreds of stone inscriptions that form a historical record of the period.

 Thai is the official language.
 It is a Kra–Dai language closely related to Lao, Shan in Myanmar, and numerous smaller languages spoken in an arc from Hainan and Yunnan south to the Chinese border.
-It is the principal language of education and government and spoken throughout the country.
+It is the principal language of education and government and is spoken throughout the country.
 The standard is based on the dialect of the central Thai people, and it is written in the Thai alphabet, an abugida script that evolved from the Khmer alphabet.

-Sixty-two languages were recognised by the Royal Thai Government.
+Sixty-two languages are recognised by the Royal Thai Government.
 For the purposes of the national census, four dialects of Thai exist; these partly coincide with regional designations, such as Southern Thai and Northern Thai.

 The largest of Thailand's minority languages is the Lao dialect of Isan spoken in the northeastern provinces.
 In the far south, Kelantan-Pattani Malay is the primary language of Malay Muslims.
 Varieties of Chinese are also spoken by the large Thai Chinese population, with the Teochew dialect best-represented.
-Numerous tribal languages are also spoken, including many Austroasiatic languages such as Mon, Khmer, and Mlabri; Austronesian languages such as Cham, Moken and Urak Lawoi'; Sino-Tibetan languages like Lawa, Akha, and Karen; and other Tai languages such as Phu Thai, and Saek.
+Numerous tribal languages are also spoken, including many Austroasiatic languages such as Mon, Khmer, Lawa and Mlabri; Austronesian languages such as Cham, Moken and Urak Lawoi'; Sino-Tibetan languages like Akha and Karen; and other Tai languages such as Phu Thai, and Saek.
 Hmong is a member of the Hmong–Mien languages, which is now regarded as a language family of its own.